 Zicatela, Puerto Escondido

-This is the first Zicatela hotel we ever stayed in when visiting 4 years ago.
-And honestly, it’s great.
+This is the first Zicatela hotel I ever stayed in when visiting 4 years ago.
+And honestly, it’s great if you’re on a budget.
 Simple and basic, but a great price with an ocean view from your private balcony (the name does mean Good View, after all).

-Like i said, it has been a few years since we stayed here, but it still has great reviews on Booking & Tripadvisor.
+Like i said, it has been a few years since I stayed here, but it still has good reviews on Booking & Tripadvisor.

 The one thing to keep in mind is that you have to climb a lot of stairs to get up to the room.
 But this is how you have such a great view!

-This is the studio we stayed in for a week a couple of years ago.
+This is the studio I stayed in for a week a few of years ago.
 It has a big kitchen with just about everything you need, a full-private bathroom and a sitting area.
 It was totally comfortable and a great value for the price.

 I even worked from here, and found the wifi to be reliable for video calls and everything else I need to do.
 A pleasant surprise in a beach community!

-The roof terrace is great and yoga classes are often offered here.
+The roof terrace is great and the views are stunning.

 **If you haven’t used Airbnb before, you can save $40 on your first trip by using this link.